Pam Weagraff, Director MedTech Regulatory, IQVIA

 Regulatory authorities are starting to emphasize the importance of PMS plans that are based on proactive data gathering and analysis, rather than relying on reactive data gathering once a serious post-market event has been reported.
-To meet these needs, manufacturers should take a risk-based approach when considering clinical and post-market needs.
+To meet these needs, manufacturers should take a risk-based approach when considering clinical and medical device post-market surveillance requirement needs.

 The Food and Drug Administration’s approach

 Under section 522 of the Federal Food, Drug and Cosmetic Act in the Safe Medical Devices Act of 1990 (SMDA), the FDA is authorized to require manufacturers to conduct PMS for certain class II and class III medical devices.
 These are: